Find Trade Colleges

 $32,481 Avg Student Debt

-Central Penn College came in at #25 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the Middle Atlantic Region ranking.
+Central Penn College landed the #25 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
 Located in Summerdale, Pennsylvania, the very small private for-profit school handed out 175 bachelor’s degree awards in 2021-2022.

-You may have the opportunity to take online classes at Central Penn.
+Online courses are available at Central Penn, but you will need to check with the school to see if they are available for your field of interest.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 79% took at least some of their classes online.

 Full Central Penn College Report